Tiberiusmoon/Tib-s-guide-to-Windows-10/index.md

 **_Windows Update:_**
 Press the Win key, type update and press enter.
 Click check for updates and let windows update do its thing.
-Earlier versions of Windows 10 had a temperamental updater, close and reopen the updater and spam to check for updates a few times.
+-Earlier versions of Windows 10 had a temperamental updater, close and reopen the updater and spam to check for updates a few times.

 **_Windows Defender:_**
 Press the Win key, type Defender and press enter.